cr-0w/MALDEV/DLL Injection/README.md

 );
 ```

-This will be the DLL's **entry point**, similar to how our C-functions have the `main()` entry point.
+This will be the DLL's **entry point**, similar to how our C-files have the `main()` entry point.
 Now, let's look at the example from the documentation:

 ```cpp
 BOOL WINAPI DllMain(